mendix/docs/content/en/docs/developerportal/deploy/sap-btp/sap-destination-with-rest.md

 #### 3.1.2 HTTP Headers Tab

-The following HTTP Headers do the following:
+In below HTTP Headers, do the following:

-* authenticate the app to perform the action via the Connectivity service
+* Authenticate the app to perform the action via the Connectivity service
-* authenticate the user to access the endpoint defined by the destination
+* Authenticate the user to access the endpoint defined by the destination
-* request that data is returned in JSON format
+* Request to return the data in JSON format

 |Key|Value|
 |---|---|